Xunnamius/babel-plugin-transform-default-named-imports/README.md

 ```

 You can manually specify which import sources are CJS using the `test` and
-`exclude` configuration options, which accept an array of strings to match
+`exclude` configuration options, which accept an array of strings/RegExp items
-sources against.
-If a string begins and ends with a `/` (e.g. `/^apollo/`), it
+to match sources against.
+If a string begins and ends with a `/` (e.g.
-will be evaluated as a case-insensitive regular expression.
-Named imports with
+`/^apollo/`), it will be evaluated as a case-insensitive RegExp item.
+Named
-sources that match any string in `test` *and fail to match all strings in
+imports with sources that match any item in `test` *and fail to match all items
-`exclude`* will be transformed.
+in `exclude`* will be transformed.
 You can also skip transforming built-ins by
 default (unless they match in `test`) using `transformBuiltins: false`.

 For instance, if we want only to transform any imports (bare or deep) of